 2. Stay Within Your Processing Limits

-Mobile processors such as PayPal, Spark Pay, and Intuit GoPayment in particular have been known to set weekly and monthly limits for merchants based on their processing history.
-Exceeding those limits can sometimes trigger holds or even account terminations, which definitely NOT how you get merchant funds fast.
+Mobile processors such as PayPal and Intuit GoPayment have been known to set weekly and monthly limits for merchants based on their processing histories.
+Exceeding those limits can sometimes trigger holds or even account terminations, which definitely is not how you get merchant funds fast.

-But even if you have a traditional merchant account, you’ll want to be careful about unusually busy weeks or months.
+Even if you do have a traditional merchant account, you should be careful about unusually busy weeks or months.
 Drastically exceeding your normal processing amount is usually a red flag.
-Combined with a large number of keyed or high-value transactions, you could very well find your funds tied up in a hold or a brand-spanking-new reserve account.
+Combined with a large number of keyed or high-value transactions, you could very well find your funds tied up in a hold or a reserve account.

 That’s not to say gradual increases over time will look suspicious.
-It’s more the one-off spikes that tend to raise the hair on the backs of the underwriters’ necks.
-You can sometimes work around these concerns by contacting your service provider and let them know that you expect a higher than average volume because of a sale, special event, or new product launch.
+It’s more the one-off spikes that tend to raise alarms.
+You can sometimes work around these concerns by contacting your service provider and letting them know that you expect a higher than average volume because of a sale, special event, or new product launch.

 Just like unusually higher overall volumes can draw the attention of your merchant account provider, so can unusually large individual transactions.
 With third-party processors in particular, they’ll usually ask for an invoice, signature, and other documentation and hold the funds until you provide the documentation or the chargeback window has closed.
 Some merchant accounts may also specify that for transactions above a certain value, a percentage will be subject to a hold for so many days.

 However, it’s generally a good idea for any large transaction (over $500) to have a numbered invoice and signature.